 American Cowboy, Jane Hilton’s third solo show at Nailya Alexander Gallery, marks the culmination of nearly three decades documenting the striking landscape and unique culture of the American West.
 In Dead Eagle Trail (2010), Hilton photographed cowboys in their houses, surrounded by Western iconography and memorabilia; in American Cowboy, she captures them where they are truly at home, on the land, both dwarfed and ennobled by the vast plains and endless highways that have defined their way of life for almost two hundred years.
 Shot largely on color film with a 4 x 5” view camera, the resulting prints replicate the region’s deep, dusty earth tones and diffuse light with startling richness and detail.
 Yet Hilton is neither nostalgic nor naive.
 In “Big Chief Gas Station, New Mexico,” a shuttered Native American business stands as a derelict memorial to the ancient cultures that American cowboy helped displace, and speaks to declining economic prospects for tribes and ranches alike.
 As Hilton writes in the introduction to Dead Eagle Trail (Schilt, 2010), "Real cowboys will not disappear, but every generation produces fewer and fewer of them.”

 Jane Hilton’s work has been exhibited widely in galleries and art fairs throughout Europe and the United States.
-This spring, photographs from American Cowboy were shown at the inaugural edition of Photo London, London’s first international photography fair.
+This spring, photographs from American Cowboy were shown at the inaugural edition of Photo London.
 Her portrait of cowboy Pate Meinzer was shown at the National Portrait Gallery in London as a nominee for the Taylor Wessing Photographic Portrait Prize in 2009.
 Her work can be found in the permanent collection of the Philadelphia Museum of Art, and her photographs are published regularly in The Sunday Times Magazine and the Telegraph Magazine.
 In 2013, Jane Hilton was awarded an Honorary Fellowship by the Royal Photographic Society.